antmicro/distant/TUTORIAL.md

 The machine is now ready to perform distributed builds/testing.
 It can be tested by using this simple example:

-Create project dir and inside create machines.txt file with worker definitions, like:
+Create project dir and inside create machines.conf file with worker definitions, like:

 ```
 n1-standard-4 echo worker1 here!